| LIST OF INSTRUMENTS |

 Operated by: CNRS-CNR-IAC

-The Pic du Midi Coronograph provides H-alpha images of the solar corona and is operated daily by amateur astronomers.
+Description: The Pic du Midi Coronograph provides H-alpha images of the solar corona and is operated daily by amateur astronomers.
 The instrument consists of a refractor of diameter 150mm, a narrow-band H-alpha filter and an occulting disk.

 Data: Solar corona images (the disk is occulted) with a cadence of a few minutes

 Availability: Since October 1995.
 Selection of 1 to 3 representative images are available daily 1 hour after the observation at the Solar Survey Archive.
-The whole data series (cadence of a few minutes) will soon be available at the Long Term Archive.

 Links for more details: